UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team39-XAI-Face.md

 ![CelebA counterfactual explanations]({{ '/assets/images/team-39/paper1.png' | relative_url }})
 {: style="width: 100%;"}
-*Fig 6: CelebA counterfactual explanations for the 'smile' attribute.*

 ### 2.4 Self-Optimized Masking for Localized Image Edits
 Using FastDiME to generate images creates the risk that the algorithm alters the facial structure or biometric information entirely as opposed to only the shortcut.
-Many shortcut features are spatially localized, and therefore, the method introduces a self-optimized mask to keep changes to restrict changes.
+Many shortcut features are spatially localized, and therefore, the method introduces a self-optimized mask to restrict changes.

 The high-level process is as follows:
 At each diffusion step, a binary mask is computed by comparing the denoised estimate to the original image: